Bow-Tie Analysis and AI - How to Improve Workplace Safety

 These safety barriers block the progression from hazard to hazardous event.
 Once an FLT has hit the racking, your key barriers might be reporting and inspecting the damage, as well as correcting any stacking problems.
 This is shown in the green part of the bowtie diagrams.

-Step 5: Assess the barriers
+Step 5: Assess The Barriers

-But Computer vision (CV) allows you to add extra lines of defense.
-If you are familiar with Reason’s Swiss Cheese model, this is like adding an extra slice of cheese with fewer holes.
+Computer vision (CV) allows you to add extra lines of defense.
+If you are familiar with Reason's Swiss Cheese model, this is like adding an extra slice of cheese with fewer holes.

 The bow-tie model helps identify additional controls on either side of the hazardous event – what can we do to prevent the FLT from hitting the racking, and if that occurs, how can we effectively recover from and mitigate any harmful outcomes?

-• Prevention
+Prevention

-With computer vision safety, you can detect when FLTs travel too quickly, when they are in the wrong location, and even when they travel the wrong way along a route.
+With computer vision for safety, you can detect when FLTs travel too quickly, when they are in the wrong location, and even when they travel the wrong way along a route.

-• Mitigation
+Mitigation

-Rather than relying on individual drivers to report collisions with racking, CV can detect close proximity events and feed short video clips to a manager for risk assessment.
+Rather than relying on individual drivers to report collisions with racking, CV can detect close-proximity events and feed short video clips to a manager for risk assessment.

 Protex AI uses computer vision to analyze real-time video feeds and detect potential safety hazards before they occur.
 This proactive approach alerts employees to potential dangers and helps prevent accidents and injuries.

 Our software provides detailed reports that enable businesses to identify trends and take proactive steps to improve safety.
-Watch our demo video and discover how Protex AI can help your business.
+Watch our product demo and discover how Protex AI can help your business.

 Check Out Our Industry